 McCoist says he spoke to Miller for an hour on Friday in a conference call, describing the talks as "very encouraging."

-Miller is chairman of Chattanooga, Tenn.,-based Miller Industries Inc., which markets towing and recovery equipment.
+Miller is chairman of Tennessee-based Miller Industries Inc., which markets towing and recovery equipment under brands including Century, Vulcan, Chevron, Holmes, Challenger, Champion, Jige, Boniface and Eagle.

 The other bidders are a group headed by former Rangers director Paul Murray, and a consortium fronted by Singapore businessman Bill Ng.